 Does the air coming from your supply registers abruptly appear not cold enough?
 Check the indoor portion of your air conditioner.
 This component is situated inside your furnace or air handler, if you have a heat pump.
 If there’s water dripping onto the floor, there may be frost on the evaporator coil.
 The AC coil within the system may have frozen.
 You’ll need to melt it before it can cool your house again.

 Here’s the things you should do.
 If you can’t get the coil frost-free, Chief/Bauer Service Experts is here to help with air conditioning repair in Champaign upheld by a 100% satisfaction guarantee.*

 Step 1: Set the Air Conditioning to Off and the Blower On

 Then, adjust the fan from “auto” to “on.”
 This produces hot airflow over the frozen coils to make them defrost faster.
-Remember to set the cooling mode to “off” so the air conditioner doesn’t start a cooling cycle.
+Remember to set the cooling mode to “off” so the air conditioner doesn’t trigger a cooling cycle.

-Step 2: Pinpoint the Situation
+Step 2: Diagnose the Situation

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.